 After ten seasons in the Eastern Counties League the club gained promotion to the Ryman League as champions of the Ridgeons League.
 The inaugural Ryman League season provided unexpected success and at the first attempt secured the Division One North title with some fantastic performances including a 26 game unbeaten run.
 Now in its sixth season at Step Three, the club achieved its highest ever finish last season (5th) and qualified for the play offs for the very first time, beaten by a single goal at Dulwich Hamlet in the Semi Finals.
 A fantastic effort by all but the Blues now say good bye to the Isthmian League as a new chapter begins in the newly formed Southern League Premier Division Central for season 2018/2019.

-Over the years, Leiston have been blessed with many able and willing Chairmen, Secretaries and committee members and the club has prides itself on its family attitudes.
+Over the years, Leiston have been blessed with many able and willing Chairmen, Secretaries and committee members and the club prides itself on its family attitudes.
 The club has also been very fortunate over the years to have players of note in their ranks and includes many links with professional clubs including Ian Gillespie, Ted Phillips, Jackie Warne, Stuart Boardley, Byron Lawrence and Jason Dozzell to name but a few.
 The club continues to improve its facilities in line with FA grading requirements and now has some of the best Non League facilities in Suffolk and the club is forever looking to improve.
 The efforts of Chairman Andy Crisp and Vice Chairman Peter Mayhew have been the main driving factors behind the changes and the meteoric rise of the club to step three of the national pyramid.
-The new appointment of Stuart Boardley as Manager will continue to push the club forward especially with the development of Youth at Victory Road.
+Former player Stuart Boardley replaced Glen Driver as Manager in October 2018 and will continue to push the club forward especially with the development of Youth at Victory Road.